A magnificent repurposed stable block and coach house on the Nunnykirk Estate, close to the attractive towns of Rothbury and Morpeth.

-A wow-factor property with an interesting pedigree
+A wow-factor holiday home with a fascinating pedigree

 Impressive living space created from the former coach house.
 Seating area for 8 with log burner.
 Dining table for 10.
 French doors to courtyard.
 Bluetooth speaker.